MKYRENE/horiseon_hw_challenge/README.md

 # Horiseon_hw_challenge

 ## Description
-This project aims to optimize the codebase of a marketing agency's website to follow accessibility standards and improve search engine optimization.
-By implementing semantic HTML elements, logical structure, accessible alt attributes for icons and images, sequential heading attributes, and a concise, descriptive title element, the website will be enhanced for better usability and discoverability.
+This project focuses on improving a marketing agency's website by making it more accessible and search engine-friendly.
+The goal is to enhance the website's usability and visibility.
+This will be achieved by using proper HTML elements, organizing the code in a logical structure, providing descriptive alt attributes for icons and images, ensuring headings are in the correct order, and creating a clear and concise title.
+These enhancements will optimize the website for a better user experience and improved discoverability.

 ## Installation